 As a parent, you play an important role in helping your child prepare for studying abroad and in supporting them while away and back home.
-Once an offer is accepted, all students are provided with a arrival outlining important and useful information.
+Once an offer is accepted, all students are provided with important and useful information.
 You may wish to go through this information together with your child so that both of you understand what has been provided and what should be prepared prior to departure.

 Be aware that students will need encouragement, both when preparing to leave and especially in their first days in a new country.
 Keep in touch and encourage your child to make the most of the experience by getting involved in student groups and campus life.

-We invite offer holders and their parents, friend or wider family to visit us throughout the year, either during one of our regular Open Days, or on a visit tailored to your needs and diary.
+We invite offer holders and their parents, friends or wider family to visit us throughout the year, either during one of our regular Open Days, or on a visit tailored to your needs and diary.

 If you have any other questions about your child studying in Malta, please get in touch with the Admissions, Marketing and Student Recruitment Manager.